tenilawal99/Decentralized-Manufacturing-Quality-Network/README.md

 ## Contact
 - Project Lead: [Your Name]
-- Email: contact@healthcarereferralnetwork.org
+- Email: contact@manufacturingqualitynetwork.org
 - Project Website: [Your Project Website]

 ---

 **Disclaimer**: This is a conceptual implementation.
-Real-world deployment requires comprehensive medical, legal, and technological validation, ensuring absolute patient privacy and regulatory compliance.
+Real-world deployment requires comprehensive industrial, technological, and regulatory validation to ensure absolute quality and safety standards.